Dave-team/Knowledge-base/Management.md

 ## Other
 - Only delegate what you really understand
 - Use 360 degrees feedback
+- Make others feel really valued.
+Fo up to their desk and ask for help.
+Check in on progress.
+Once a project is finished, thank them sincerely and make them feel good

 ## 12 questions employees ask themselves
 - Do I know what is expected of me at work?